 Per Gustav father Per Adolf Zetterlund emigrerade to Amerika 1882-05-27 together with his wife Klara Sofia och two of his children Anna Josefina and August Edvard.

 Per Gustav lived in a small village in Narke, Svealand Sweden, he lived in a big house and had a live-in maid Maria Charlotta that was a bit older than Per Gustav and who had a young daughter Anna Henrika 14 years younger than Per Gustav.
 The years went by, Per Gustav had a fling with Maria Charlotta and she got pregnant and gave birth to a son Konrad.
 A few years later Per Gustav married Maria Charlotta’s daughter Anna Henrika and had more children.
-Konrad the son with Maria Charlotta is my grandfather’s father.
+Konrad the son of Maria Charlotta is my grandfather’s father.

 Life went on Konrad grew up, became an owner of a farm and married Signe Matilda, they had three children Torsten, John, and Allan.
 Konrad took his life in 1914, and Signe was left with 3 young children she had to find a job she took on a job as a maid on the farm that she and Konrad had owned.
 The story is that Konrad was a gambler and he had lost the farm in a card game and then committed suicide shortly thereafter.